JoshBurke/Shutterfly-Album-Downloader/README.md

 ## Requirements

 - Python 3.9 or later
+- Pipenv
 - Shutterfly access token

 ## Installation

-1. Clone the repository (no need to install pipenv, no dependencies)
+1. Clone the repository
+2. Install pipenv
+3. Run `pipenv install` to install the dependencies
-2. Insert your Shutterfly API access token [get like this](#getting-a-token) into the `downloader.py` file (line 195) 3.
-Run the script:
+4. Insert your Shutterfly API access token [get like this](#getting-a-token) into the `downloader.py` file (line 195)
+5. Run the script:

 ```bash
 python downloader.py